We absolutely can’t thank you enough.

 Motor Vehicle Accidents

 Motor vehicle collisions regrettably occur all too often on New York highways and roads.
 Some, especially those involving passenger vehicles and tractor-trailer rigs, can be fatal.
-Proving negligence in a car crash case involves demonstrating that the driver of a vehicle acted carelessly under the circumstances, such as driving too fast or too aggressively, failing to pay attention to the road, failing to brake quickly enough, failing to yield to oncoming traffic, or driving under the influence of drugs or alcohol.
+Proving negligence in a car crash case involves demonstrating that the driver of a vehicle acted carelessly under the circumstances, such as:

 In addition to these factors, accidents involving tractor-trailers can result from faulty brakes or other shoddy maintenance of the truck, an improperly loaded trailer, or an overly tired driver who has exceeded permitted time behind the wheel without a break under highway safety regulations.

 If a death occurs at the workplace, such as a construction site, workers’ compensation benefits are available to the deceased worker’s family.
-Fault is not at issue when seeking workers’ compensation from an employer.
+The fault is not at issue when seeking workers’ compensation from an employer.
 However, a third party may be liable for the wrongful death.
-For example, a construction work site usually has multiple contractors and company representatives on the site at any given time.
+For example, a construction worksite usually has multiple contractors and company representatives on the site at any given time.
 Their careless actions may be the cause of your loved one’s death.

 Examples of worksite accidents involving wrongful death caused by third parties include:

 - Falling objects